Pawantech-App/DATA-ANALYTICS-PROJECT-/README.md

 **Project Title:**</br>
 Analysis of Camera Dataset using Machine Learning Algorithms

-We have used various libaries
+We have used various libaries for buiding our Project.

+# Dataset
+    We have selected the dataset from the Kaggle